ChakitBhandari/Portfolio/README.md

   Implement APIs for automating the task of downloading tech stack images directly into the assets folder, complete with the necessary import statements for seamless integration.

 - **User-Friendly Cloning:**
-  Facilitate effortless personalization – any user can clone the repository and easily create their own portfolio by adding individual data without the need for additional coding
+  Facilitate effortless personalization – any user can clone the repository and easily create their own portfolio by adding individual data without the need for additional coding.